kazemcodes/what-if-I-could-fix-the-world/README.md

 ## Reading the book

-head to the [content directory](./content/README.md) to read the story, each chapter in its own markdown file.
+head to the [content directory](./content/README.md) to read the story.